saikrupa82/NightSchool-AI/README.md

    The app sends the topic to OpenAI's GPT model, which crafts a calming, educational story based on the input.

 3. **Text-to-Speech Conversion**:
-   - **Option 1**: Using OpenAI's integrated text-to-speech feature, the story is converted into an audio file in `.wav` format.
+   - The story is processed by OpenAI’s text-to-speech API to generate audio in `.wav` format.
-   - **Option 2 (Future Enhancement)**: Use PlayHT API to convert text into audio for additional voice options and customization.

 4. **Audio Playback**:
    The generated audio file is saved in the `static` directory and played back to the user via an integrated audio player.